Wayne L. Horvitz

-See Wayne Horvitz for the musician.

 Wayne Louis Horvitz (October 8, 1920 - June 17, 2009) was an American labor negotiator, who served as director of the Federal Mediation and Conciliation Service, where he played a major role in resolving and preventing major strikes in business and industries nationwide.

 Early life and career

 Horvitz was born on October 8, 1920, in Chicago, Illinois, the only child of Gertrude Wayne Horvitz and Aaron Horvitz, who had himself been a prominent labor negotiator and was the first president of the National Academy of Arbitrators.
 He grew up in Mount Vernon, New York, and attended Bard College, graduating in 1942.
 Horvitz served in the United States Army during World War II in North Africa and Italy.
 Following the completion of his military service, Horvitz attended the MIT Sloan School of Management, where he earned a Master of Science degree in 1953 in industrial management.

 Labor negotiation

 His opened an office in Phoenix, Arizona, as a labor-management arbitrator, and then was employed by the Matson Navigation Company in San Francisco as its vice president for industrial relations from 1960 to 1967.
 After several years working independently in the field in Washington, D.C., Horvitz was hired by the supermarket industry in 1974 to serve as chairman of its labor-management committee.